ropensci/GSODR/README.md

 -9999;
-**MAX.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data. \* indicates max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);
+**MAX.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data. \* indicates max temp was derived from the hourly data (I\_e., highest hourly or synoptic-reported temperature);
 **MIN**- Minimum temperature reported during the day converted to Celsius to tenths--time of min temp report varies by country and region,